Hackers tied to China are suspected of spying on News Corp. journalists

 During the Trump administration, the Justice Department launched a "China initiative" aimed at cracking down on what it described as a growing tide of Chinese espionage and intellectual property theft costing businesses around the world hefty sums.

-Just last week, FBI Director Chris Wray told an audience at the Ronald Reagan Presidential Library and Museum that the Bureau launches a counterintelligence investigation linked to the Chinese government "about every 12 hours or so."
+Just this week, FBI Director Chris Wray told an audience at the Ronald Reagan Presidential Library and Museum that the bureau launches a counterintelligence investigation linked to the Chinese government "about every 12 hours or so."
 Currently, the FBI has over 2,000 investigations focusing on "the Chinese government trying to steal our information and technology," he said.

-News Corp. has dispatched security experts to work with individual journalists they believe may have been affected, including "a limited number of business email accounts and documents from News Corp headquarters, News Technology Services, Dow Jones, News UK, and New York Post," according to the internal email sent to employees.
-News Corp. concluded that some data was stolen, but did not comment further on which information or how much.
+News Corp. has dispatched security experts to work with individual journalists they believe may have been affected and "a limited number of business email accounts and documents from News Corp headquarters, News Technology Services, Dow Jones, News UK, and New York Post," according to the internal email sent to employees.
+News Corp. concluded that some data was stolen but did not comment further on which information or how much.

 "We believe it is important that other media organizations be made aware of this threat in order to take appropriate precautions, and we are providing technical details of the attack to the Media Information Sharing and Analysis Organization," News Corp.
-Chief Technology Officer David Kline and Chief Information Security Officer Billy O'Brien, write in the internal email to staff.
+Chief Technology Officer David Kline and Chief Information Security Officer Billy O'Brien wrote in the internal email to staff.

 Currently, News Corp. says it believes the "threat activity" has been "contained," though Kline and O'Brien did not share information about why they believed that to be the case, nor details on how long the hackers may have been inside the network.